 Cora sp. - Ecuador 2012

 I am Research Botanist at the Botanical Research Institute of Texas in Fort Worth, TX interested in different aspects of the lichen symbioses.
 My program addresses questions primarily related to systematics, microbiome evolution, and genomics.
-I previously held an NSF Postdoctoral Research Fellowship in Biology working with Eric Schuettpelz (Smithsonian Institution, Washington, DC, USA) and Martin Grube (Institute of Plant Sciences, Graz, Austria) and a Peter Buck Postdoctoral Fellow in the Botany Department at the Smithsonian National Museum of Natural History.
+I am also a Research Associate in the Botany Department at the Smithsonian National Museum of Natural History.

 B.S. - Biology (Universidade de Santa Cruz do Sul, RS, Brazil).